Photo from Unsplash

 O blessed fellowship, divine,

-O joy, supremely sweet,
+O joy supremely sweet,

-Companionship with Jesus here,
+Companionship with Jesus here

-Makes life with joy replete;
+Makes life with joy complete.

 O wondrous grace, O joy sublime,

-I've Jesus with me all the time.
+I have Jesus with me all the time.